ilaria-cannava/MySQL-Projects/README.md

 * What is the total revenue by month?
 * What month had the largest COGS?
 * Which branch sold more products than average product sold?
+* How many unique payment methods does the data have?
 * What is the most common payment method?

 ### PRODUCT ANALYSIS